-If you have a spare day or a little extra time, Galway is not too far from the bay to the Aran Islands, which are well-known for their natural beauty and their ancient structures.
+If you have an extra day or a little spare time, Galway is not too far from the bay to the Aran Islands, well-known for its natural beauty and ancient structures.

-The island’s 1200 inhabitants, while fluent in English, speak primarily Irish Gaelic, since the region is a part of the Gaeltacht.
-If you happen to be interested in brushing up on your Irish Gaelic, this would be a good place to take a quick lesson!
+The island’s 1200 inhabitants, while fluent in English, speak primarily Irish Gaelic since the region is a part of the Gaeltacht.
+If you happen to be interested in brushing up on your Irish Gaelic, this would be an excellent place to take a quick lesson!

 Galway Cathedral of Our Lady Assumed into Heaven and St Nicholas

 Though not particularly old, the Cathedral of Our Lady Assumed into Heaven and St Nicholas (commonly referred to as the Galway Cathedral) is among the top things to do in Galway City.
-Interestingly, it was originally the location of the city prison.
-Upon its completion in 1965, it became the last stone cathedral to be built in Europe.
+Interestingly, it was initially the location of the city prison.
+Upon its completion in 1965, it became the last stone cathedral built in Europe.

-Mass is performed on the daily; the inside of the cathedral is worth seeing for its stone walls, rose and glass mosaic windows and impressive dome and pillars done in Renaissance style.
+Mass is daily, and the inside of the cathedral is worth seeing for its stone walls, rose and glass mosaic windows, and impressive dome and pillars done in Renaissance style.
 If you happen to be near the Spanish Arch, it’s not much farther to walk here.

-Another one for the list for those seeking outdoor activities, the Salthill Beaches are one of the top outdoor things to do in Galway, no matter the weather.
-Made up of several beaches that range in type from sandy to rocky, Blackrock Beach and Ladies Beach are the top ones to visit.
+Another one for the list for those seeking outdoor activities, the Salthill Beaches are among the top outdoor things to do in Galway, no matter the weather.
+There are several beaches ranging from sandy to rocky.
+Blackrock Beach and Ladies Beach are the top ones to visit.